sanchitnanda03/E-Menu/README.md

 ## Contact

-For any inquiries or support, please contact [Your Name](mailto:sanchitnanda03@gmail.com).
+For any inquiries or support, please contact [Sanchit Nanda](mailto:sanchitnanda03@gmail.com).